-How does this potential direction of your practice relate to the site-specific solo show I Have Put the Picture on the Wall so as to Forget There Was a Wall, but in Forgetting the Wall I Forget the Picture Too, which you held in the Estonian Academy of Arts' gallery EKA G in February 2013?
-For that exhibition you had proposed quite a different project, until the space was yours and you decided to entirely re-work the whole concept: instead of exhibiting your latest project in a given white cube situation you turned the viewers' attention to the gallery itself.
+How does this potential direction of your practice relate to the site-specific solo show I Have Put the Picture on the Wall so as to Forget There Was a Wall, but in Forgetting the Wall I Forget the Picture, Too you had in the Estonian Academy of Arts' gallery (EKA G) in February 2013?
+For that exhibition you had proposed quite a different project, until the space was yours and you decided to entirely re-work the whole concept: instead of exhibiting your latest project in a given white cube situation you turned the viewers attention to the gallery itself.

 I'm interested in the relationship between an original and a copy, how these two can be mixed.
-This confusion gives an opportunity to activate the viewer to doubt.
-Doubting therefore triggers everything, it makes you think and act.
-I like to play with these two and the things that come along with them, whether it's site-specific or not.
-Although lately I've mainly worked with site-specific works and I very much enjoy working in sitereflexivity.
+This confusion gives an opportunity to activate viewer to doubt.
+Doubting therefore triggers everything, it makes one think and act.
+I like to play with these two and the aspects that come along with it, whether it's site-specific or not.
+Although lately I've mainly worked with site-specific works and I very much enjoy working in the means of site-reflexivity.

-I guess a chance of illusion and doubt plays a key role in my works.
-I find it important that the art works give a new way of seeing, recognising and perceiving, at the same time creating an illusion, which forces the perceivable truth to be placed in doubt.
+I guess a chance of illusion and doubt play key rolls in my works.
+I find it important, that the art works will give a new way of for seeing, recognizing and perceiving, meanwhile creating an illusion, which force the perceivable truth to place in doubt.

-When I proposed my exhibition for EKA G gallery I hadn't seen the space for myself because at that time it was under construction, so I just had my imagination and the plan of the room.
-The first time I entered the gallery I was quite disappointed, it didn't feel right, and the fact that I would be the first student to exhibit there made me really struggle.
-Although I knew before that the gallery would be a gallery-foyer, it still looked and felt more like a foyer than a gallery, so I understood that I had to rethink the whole idea.

-I started to observe how the room worked, what kind of sound there was, how the people pass through the room, how the security man works, watches TV, eats and so on.
-My observations also indicated that though EKA G is the only entrance to the

-Estonian Academy of Arts you can actually approach 22 other businesses from here.
+When I proposed my exhibition for EKA G gallery I hadn't seen the space by myself because at that time it was under construction, so I just had my imagination and the plan of the room.
+The first time when I entered the gallery I was quite disappointed, it didn't feel right, and the fact that I'll be the first student to make an exhibition there, made me really struggle.
+Although I knew before, that the gallery will be a gallery-fover, it still looked and felt more like a fover than a gallery, therefore I understood that I had to rethink the whole idea.
+I started to observe how the room works, what kind of sound there is, how the people pass through the room, how the security man works, watches TV, eats and etc. My observations also indicated that though EKA G is the only entrance to the Estonian Academy of Arts one can actually approach 22 other enterprises from here.

-While I was approaching the opening of my exhibition at EKA G I started to work more extensively with the space itself rather than with the initial project I had in mind.
-I wanted to turn a trespassers' foyer into a more gallery-like space, where you could behold things.
-As I understood that its essential functions mean that a gallery-foyer will always serve mainly as a foyer, my interests reversed.
-I sensed the idea of highlighting the potentiality of a certain space, the possibility of turning a given space into an object in itself.
+While I was approaching the opening of my exhibition at EKA G I started to work more extensively with the space itself rather than the initial project I had in mind.
+I wanted to turn a trespassers' foyer into a more gallerylike space, where one could behold.
+As I understood that due to its essential functions a gallery-fover will always serve mainly as a fover my interests reversed.
+I sensed the idea of highlighting the potentiality of a certain space, a possibility of turning a given space into an object in itself.

 My site-specific show started a chain of some uncanny situations.
-For example there were some bizarre moments with the security man, who led a visitor into the cellar, because he thought that this exhibition might be there (although it was in front of him in the same room) or when some visitors asked where the exhibition was, he said that there was no exhibition, that it had already been taken down (although it was still ongoing).
+For example there were some bizarre moments with the security man, who lead a visitor into the cellar, because he thought that this exhibition might be there (although it was in in front of him in the same room) or when some visitors asked where the exhibition was, he said that there's no exhibition, that it has already been taken down (although it was still ongoing).